Employee Retention Tax Credits: Another Potential Benefit for Economically Challenged BusinessesPrint PDF

 The ERC may be a potentially significant benefit to employers, particularly for 2021 as a result of the expended benefits pursuant to the Relief Act.
 Your ability to qualify and the restrictions that may be applicable to your situation could, however, be complicated.
 Please do not hesitate to contact Shannon Zollo, Josh French, or your Nutter attorney with any questions you may have on your ability to take advantage of the ERC.

-This advisory was prepared by Josh French, Laura Marsell, Mary Martin, and Shannon Zollo in Nutter’s Corporate and Transactions and Tax Departments.
+This advisory was prepared by Josh French and Shannon Zollo in Nutter’s Corporate and Transactions Department.
 If you would like additional information, please contact one of the authors or your Nutter attorney at 617.439.2000.

 This update is for information purposes only and should not be construed as legal advice on any specific facts or circumstances.
 Under the rules of the Supreme Judicial Court of Massachusetts, this material may be considered as advertising.